Why Won't My House Sell? Top 9 Houston Home Selling Mistakes To Avoid

-Nearly 50% of Houston MLS listings have a mistake and over 75% of listings aren’t optimized for the Internet.
-9 out of 10 buyers start their home search on the Internet.
+Nearly 50% of Houston MLS listings contain errors and over 75% of listings aren’t optimized for the Internet.
+This is a major problem since 9 out of 10 buyers start their home search online.

 Table of Contents

 - Selling Tips: Your Houston Home For The Most Money

 - Mistake #1:Taking Low Quality Photos